pdn4kd/reimagined-palm-tree/README.md

 The actual SNR and RV will vary slightly due to differing amounts of atmospheric scattering.

+##### exptime_batch_mr.py and exptime_batch_gt.py
+Generate the exposure times with specific minimums based off of stellar p-mode oscillations. _mr scales with mass and radius (from a 300 second sun), and _gt from log(g) and T_eff (from a 3200 μHz sun).
+These are in contrast to the fixed 300 second minimum of the main exptime_batch.py

 #### exptime_demo.py
 Simple example of calculating exposure times across a range of magnitudes.
 Demonstrates that you can analytically get an exposure time if you have a target SNR.
 (Target radial velocities are rather more complex)